rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 X.  Security Considerations

+This section uses the template which is initially defined in Section 3.7.1 of RFC XXXX.

 The YANG module specified in this document defines a schema for data that is designed to be accessed via network management protocols such as NETCONF [RFC6241] or RESTCONF [RFC8040].
 The lowest NETCONF layer